OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

 Description: Generate classes and files necessary to build a custom connector.
 Using those generated files we will build a custom ScriptedSQL connector we will use for the rest of this sample.

-1. Navigate to the ../samples/sample3/create-connector directory.
-Run the following command using the custom config provided in the sample3/data directory.
+1. From sample3/create-connector directory, run the following command using the custom config provided in the sample3/data directory.

+   $ cd path/to/openidm/samples/sample3/create-connector
    $ java -jar ../../../tools/custom-scripted-connector-bundler-3.2.0-SNAPSHOT.jar -c ../data/scriptedsql.json

 2. Copy the provided sample scripts into connector src directory; these will become part of the custom connector.